 The more you are awake to it, the more they come.
 It’s fun!

-They not only provide guidance and protection but they provide opportunity for expansion into your own fulness.
+They not only provide guidance and protection but they provide an opportunity for expansion into your own fulness.
 Develop the strength of that power animal that lies within you?

 Power animals are invoked for many purposes for shamanic practitioners.
 Soul retrieval, extraction, etc…